Digitisation

 How can modern workplace concepts, combined with efficient project time recording, revolutionise your day-to-day work?
 We have summarised the key principles for you.

 Workplace design is a holistic approach that encompasses all measures for planning and implementing the working environment, working conditions and the workplace itself.
-In this respect, there is a corporate obligation to create workplaces that are rated positively by your workforce in terms of tolerability, reasonableness, feasibility, personal development and satisfaction.
-In this blog post, we will look at these aspects in more detail and illustrate how modern project time tracking tools - such as ZEP - can improve your team's work performance.
+In this respect, there is a corporate obligation to create workplaces that fulfil the criteria of tolerability, reasonableness, feasibility, personal development and Satisfaction are evaluated positively by your staff.

 The importance of workplace design is twofold: On the one hand, it pursues the goal of ensuring long-term employee satisfaction; on the other hand, it has a significant influence on the economic success of your company, which depends heavily on the performance of your employees.
 The principles of workplace design are shaped by the two central criteria of humanisation and economic efficiency.

-Humanisation focuses on creating a people-friendly workplace that offers optimal physical and mental conditions for your entire workforce as well as for each individual.
-A workplace designed in this way contributes significantly to the motivation of your team and thus strengthens the positive profitability of your organisation.
+The Humanisation focuses on creating a human-centred workplace that offers optimal physical and mental conditions for your entire workforce as well as for each individual.
+A workplace designed in this way contributes significantly to the motivation of your team and thus strengthens the positive attitude of your employees.
+Economic efficiency your organisation.

 Workplace design sets framework conditions that ensure that the body and mind are neither overloaded nor underloaded.
 Standards such as DIN EN ISO 26800:2011 and DIN EN ISO 6385:2004 set international standards that require you to create human-centred workplaces that support the optimal performance of your workforce.

-1. Ergonomic workplace design: The focus here is on the physical equipment of the working environment.
-Requirements are also placed on physical stress, for example with regard to noise reduction and occupational safety measures.
+🖥️ 🪑 Ergonomic workplace design Focus on the physical equipment of the working environment, including noise reduction and occupational safety measures.

-2. Organisational workplace design: This includes working conditions, structuring of working hours, break arrangements, team hierarchies and the general organisation of the tasks to be performed.
+📅 👥 Organisational workplace design Includes working conditions, structuring of working hours, break arrangements, team hierarchies and task structure.

 Modern workplace design - 4 examples